Baqi-svg/Baqi-svg/README.md

 - 👋 Hi, I’m @Baqi-svg
 - 👀 I’m interested in learning.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learining javascript,Python. learning
-- 📫 How to reach me ...
+- 📫 How to reach me baqi555555@gmail.com

 <!---
 Baqi-svg/Baqi-svg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.